-This page contains videos of testimonies of former followers of William Branham.
+This page contains interviews and videos of former followers of William Branham.
 Each has a unique story of why they left the message in their search for spiritual truth.

 Jennifer Hamilton spent most of her life in the message.
 Here is her story - My Testimony of Why I Left the Message by Jennifer Hamilton

 Jennifer Landes was raised in the message and was a follower of William Branham for 35 years.
 She attended a message church in Virginia, where her husband was a deacon.
 Jennifer and her husband left the message in 2013.
 This is part of her story.

 Matt Landes was raised in a Christian home and became a follower of William Branham as a young adult.
 He attended a message church in Virginia and was a deacon in that church.
 Matt and his wife, Jennifer, left the message in 2013.

 Emily Arndt was raised in a Message home in Wisconsin.
 She left the Message and is now working in Africa.

 John Collins is the grandson of the Pastor of the Branham Tabernacle, Willard Collins.
 He was raised in the Message, and is the author of theSeek Ye The Truth website.

 Danny Burboa grew up in the Message.
 His testimony is a call to honest faith.

 David Young was a message believer and employee at Voice of God Recordings in Jeffersonville, Indiana for years.